Bhavya0912/responsivedesign/README.md

 ## RESULT:
-Thus a website is designed for the chip manufacturing company and is hosted in the URL http://bhavya.student.saveetha.in:8000/productsresponsive.
+Thus a website is designed for the  responsive with two break points and is hosted in the URL http://bhavya.student.saveetha.in:8000/productsresponsive.
 HTML code is validated.